Yur1nn/NeoAuthMe/MODRINTH_DESCRIPTION.md

-# NeoAuthMe 6.0.0
+# NeoAuthMe 6.0.1

 **The best authentication plugin for Paper 1.21.10+!**

 ## ⚠️ Important Notice

 **This version requires Paper 1.21.10 or later.** It does not support older Minecraft versions, Spigot, or Paper versions below 1.21.10.
-This is a major release that uses the new Paper API.
+This plugin uses the Paper API and requires specific features only available in Paper 1.21.10+.

+**⚠️ This plugin will NOT work on:**
+- Spigot
+- Bukkit
+- Paper versions below 1.21.10
+- Any other server software

 ## 📖 Description